PreethaVSR/PreethaVSR.github.io/index.md

 # Data Analyst Portfolio
 ## About
 Hi, I'm Preetha!
-Entry-level Data Analyst skilled in Python, SQL, Power BI, and Tableau, with hands-on experience in data analysis, visualization, and ETL automation.
+Junior Data Analyst skilled in Python, SQL, Power BI, and Tableau, with hands-on experience in data analysis, visualization, and ETL automation.
 Strong foundation in analytical methodologies and a passion for transforming raw data into meaningful insights.
 Experienced in working with complex datasets, identifying patterns and trends, and supporting data-driven decision-making.
 Adept at data management and statistical analysis, with a focus on accuracy, clarity, and business relevance.
 Eager to contribute technical and analytical expertise in a data-focused role.

 My CV in [pdf](https://github.com/PreethaVSR/PreethaVSR.github.io/blob/main/Preetha_CV.pdf).